QpYujin/knapp-api/README.md

 ## Stopping all containers

 1. Run `docker stop `docker ps -a -q``
-2. Run `docker-compose rm -vf` to ensure containers are fully removed with all files deleted
+2. Run `docker-compose rm -vf` to ensure containers are fully removed with all volumes and files